Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

+\begin{corollary}[Safety in numbers] Suppose the conditions of Proposition~\ref{prop:macro} hold and $\max_{i\in [n]}\frac{p}{L_i} \lesssim \ln(np)$.
+Then the measurement error parameters satisfy $K_a,\kappa\lesssim \ln(np)$, and therefore our rates of data cleaning and error-in-variable estimation translate into data cleaning adjusted confidence intervals. \end{corollary}

 In summary, the calibrated Laplacian variance depends on the privacy loss $\epsilon$, the most extreme true value $\bar{A}_i$, the number of covariates $p$, and number of individuals $L_i$ per aggregate unit.
-The condition $\max_{i\in [n]}\frac{p}{L_i} \lesssim \ln(np)$ implies that the measurement error parameters $(K_a,\kappa)$ diverge slowly with $(n,p)$, so that our rates of data cleaning and error-in-variable estimation translate into data cleaning adjusted confidence intervals.
-This auxiliary condition is a practical diagnostic: roughly speaking, the number of published covariates should not greatly exceed the number of individuals per aggregate unit.

-\begin{remark}[Limitations for aggregate data] The theoretical condition $\max_{i\in [n]}\frac{p}{L_i} \lesssim \ln(np)$ sheds new light on limitations.
-It is perhaps plausible for commuting zones, but implausible for Census blocks, which have fewer individuals per aggregate unit.
-Fortunately, much empirical economic research studies commuting zones, which we study in our semi-synthetic exercise.
-An important direction for future research is to empirically investigate, through simulated attacks, how vulnerable various data releases may be for different $\frac{p}{L_i}$ regimes. \end{remark}
+The auxiliary condition $\frac{p}{L_i} \lesssim \ln(np)$ is a practical diagnostic: roughly speaking, the number of published covariates should not greatly exceed the number of individuals per aggregate unit.
+It sheds light on limitations because it is plausible for CZs, but implausible for Census blocks.
+Much empirical economic research studies CZs, which we study in our semi-synthetic exercise.
+Future research may empirically investigate, through simulated attacks, how vulnerable various data releases may be for different $\frac{p}{L_i}$ regimes.

-In addition to tabular summaries, the Bureau publishes microdata, for which an alternative definition of privacy is necessary.
-We maintain the following thought experiment: we are the Census Bureau, and our goal is to publish the microdata that is subsequently aggregated by \cite{autor2013china} at the CZ level.
-Now, the index $i\in [n]$ corresponds to the $i$-th individual with covariates $X_{i,\cdot} \in \R^p$ that we wish to publish while maintaining plausible deniability that any given covariate profile is contained in the data release.